 Next, I began to combine what worked from one coach, with what worked with another coach, into ‘hybrid’ designs.

 Finally, after a few years of this and with a solid grasp of the theory behind strength session design, I began designing my own progressions from scratch.
-So far at MTI, we’ve deployed seven different strength progressions into our training plans … and I’m currently lab-ratting a 8th, myself.
+So far at MTI, we’ve deployed eight different strength progressions into our training plans … there are a few more to come.
 Always more work to do! – Rob Shaul

 1) TLU Strength